How to Cheer on the Griz Like a Local

 When are the top rivalry games?

-The Griz's top 2 rivalries are against MSU's Bobcats and the University of Idaho Vandals.
+The Griz's top two rivalries are against MSU's Bobcats and the University of Idaho Vandals.

-The Brawl of the Wild takes place every other year agains MSU, and the Little Brown Stein takes place every other year against Idaho.
+The Brawl of the Wild takes place every other year against MSU, and the Little Brown Stein takes place every other year against Idaho.
 Each year, at least one of these events falls on a home game in Missoula, with the alternating year being away.
+This year both rival games will be at the Washington-Grizzly Stadium!

 Follow Us